jmcarbo/mysql2json/README.md

 # mysql2json

-Connects to a MySQL database and returns JSON formatted records
+Connects to a MySQL database and prints JSON formatted records to STDOUT

 ### Usage
 ```